 Several breeds of dogs are prevented from traveling onboard a plane due to safety reasons.
 If Rover is a Pit Bull Terrier or Rottweiler (among others), they are likely to be considered dangerous and prohibited from boarding the plane.
 While breeds such as Boxer, Shar-Pei, and Shih Tzu are susceptible to increased risk of heat stroke and breathing problems when exposed to stress.
 Fortunately, United Airlines lifted the ban on several dog breeds in 2013.

-Further complications can arise through aspects unrelated to the breed.
-For example, JetBlue have a designated weight limit for each animal; on Delta, pets can’t fly first class; and Southwest limit the amount of pets allowed on each flight, operating on a first-come, first-served basis.
+Further complications can arise through aspects unrelated to the breed, including designated weight limits for each animal, not flying first class and limiting the amount of pets allowed on each flight, operating on a first-come, first-served basis.

 Assuming your emotional support dog is healthy, modestly sized, and not considered potentially dangerous, the majority of domestic flights within the United States are very reasonable indeed; accommodating most dogs, as well as cats, rabbits, ferrets, and sometimes even birds.

 While flying above American soil is all well and good, traveling further afield across country borders is where things get a little trickier.
-Airlines which offer domestic travel for dogs don’t always provide the same luxury when it comes to international – Southwest being the primary offender.
-And Airlines such as British Airways only allow pets as checked baggage – something else to keep an eye on.
+Airlines which offer domestic travel for dogs don’t always provide the same luxury when it comes to international, while some only allow pets as checked baggage – something else to keep an eye on.

 If pooch is being whisked through the air to a different country, researching an airline’s requirements simply becomes step one.
-While airlines such as Air Canada, American Airlines, Delta, and Lufthansa support jet-setting emotional support dogs in-cabin, the country of destination may be the ones dictating what you can and can’t do.
+While some airlines support jet-setting emotional support dogs in-cabin, the country of destination may be the ones dictating what you can and can’t do.

 Most countries also have specifications regarding the animal itself.
 Rules such as the restriction on traveling with potentially dangerous dogs are similar to those found within the United States.
 For any transatlantic immigration, dogs also require their very puppy passport.
 Microchips and recent proof of up-to-date vaccinations are also a common requirement – more specifically against rabies.